conduktor/conduktor-docs/docs/platform/navigation/console/about-indexing.md

 ## Why are we doing this?

-We do this to provide you with the best UX you can get and offer you features that you've never seen before associated to your Kafka resources:
+We do this to provide you with the best UX possible and provide features that you've never seen before associated to your Kafka resources:

--   (Today) **Smart tables **with sorting and filtering capabilities on a lot of interesting dimensions like message count, size, retention, last-message, produce-rate, consume-rate, and much more!
+-   (Today): **Smart tables** with sorting and filtering capabilities on a lot of interesting dimensions like message count, size, retention, last-message, produce-rate, consume-rate, and much more!
--   (Tomorrow) A **Global Search Bar** accessible from anywhere in Console, that autocompletes as you start typing, scanning through ALL your resource types across ALL you connected Kafka clusters.
+-   (Tomorrow): A **Global Search Bar** accessible from anywhere in Console, that autocompletes as you start typing, scanning through ALL your resource types across ALL you connected Kafka clusters.

 ![Capture](img/search-bar.png)

 -   (Later) **Alerting** or **Watch** capabilities on any Kafka resources.
-    -   Want to know when a new version of a subject is published ?
+    -   Want to know when a new version of a subject is published?
 Sure!
-    -   Someone's just created a topic with a replication factor that doesn't make sense ?
+    -   Someone's just created a topic with a replication factor that doesn't make sense?
 No problem!
     -   Your DLQ topic got new messages?
 We fire a Slack Alert!

 None of those features, or anything else we have planned for you, could have been created using only AdminClient calls, Schema Registry API calls, or Kafka Connect API calls.
 They are simply not efficient enough, especially as the number of active users or connected clusters on Console grows.